jonasantonelli/upcoming-movies/README.md

 # Architecture
 This solution was split into Front and Backend.
-The **business layer** was made using *Lumen* and *MVC* architecture to be able to separate the responsabilities, once it was necessary to abstract the access to the data, as they are being provided by **TMDb API**.
-To get the data it was used *Guzzle PHP Http Client*.
+The **business layer** was made using *Lumen* and *MVC* architecture to be able to separate the responsabilities, once it was necessary to abstract the access to the data, as they are being provided by **TMDb API**. *Guzzle PHP Http Client* was used to get the data.
-In order to improve the User Experience it was used caching techniques to don't overload the *TMDb Service.*
+In order to improve the User Experience and do not overload the *TMDb Service*, caching techniques were applied.

 The **presentation layer** was made using *ReactJS* and *Redux* to be able to better manage the application state.
 It was used *React Router* to manage the routes and navigation experience in app.